22. Riemann Sums, Integrals and the FTC

 First a simple example:

 It is known that the integral \(\displaystyle \int \sin(t^2)\,dt\) cannot be expressed in terms of standard functions.
 However, we can still compute it's derivative.
 The first problem uses the \(1^\text{st}\) Fundamental Theorem of Calculus.
 The second problem uses the \(2^\text{nd}\) Fundamental Theorem of Calculus.
 The third problem combines the \(2^\text{nd}\) Fundamental Theorem of Calculus with the Chain Rule.
+The method in the third problem is called Leibniz's Method.

 1. Compute \(\displaystyle \dfrac{d}{dx}\int_4^x \sin(t^2)\,dt\).